-EVERYONE who undertakes Christian work is setting out to make war upon a king who is all but almighty.
-We may well sit down (Luke xiv., 31) first, and consult whether our resources are sufficient to carry on the war successfully; for Christian workers who fail in the great end of their ministry the salvation of others from the power of Satan-are really a hindrance in the victorious progress of the Gospel.
+EVERYONE who undertakes Christian work is setting out to make war upon a king who is almost almighty.
+We may well sit down first and consult whether our resources are sufficient to carry on the warfare successfully (Luke 14: 31); for Christian workers who fail in the great end of their ministry-the salvation of others from the power of Satan-are really a hindrance in the victorious progress of the gospel.

-If the enemy has all but almighty power, we shall not prevail unless we have almighty power at our disposal.
-No wonder the parting message of Jesus to His little Church was, "Tarry ye at Jerusalem until ye be endued with power from on high."
+If the enemy has all but almighty power, we shall not prevail unless we have almighty power at our dispesal.
+No wonder the parting message of the Lord Jesus to His little Church was, "Tarry ye at Jerusalem until ye be endued with power from on high."
 Not to them only is the command given.
 It comes down to us with living power and force.
 Let any Christian beware of disobeying it !

 Yet many do disobey it, and plunge into Christian work before they have been baptised with the Holy Ghost.
 And they seem to be justified in doing so.
-Might not the early disciples, in eager haste, have said, "Lord, sinners are dying, and going to hell.
-We are saved, and can point out the way to them.
-Surely, Thou dost not mean us to tarry."
-And if the Lord had said, "You have not yet the divine equipment," might they not have answered, "What more do we need?
-Have we not had personal intercourse for months with Thee?
-Do we not know Thy teaching?
-Have we not seen Thy miracles?
-Have we not by Thy Spirit experienced the New Birth?
-And more-did we not see Thee suffer, and do we not now know that that made full atonement for our sins?
-Were we not witnesses of Thy Resurrection?
-Have we not seen Thee in Thy risen body?
-Hast Thou not opened our understandings to understand the Scriptures?
-Have we not received Thy commandments concerning Thy Kingdom (Acts i., 2)?
+Might not the early disciples in eager haste have said, "Lord, sinners are dying and going to hell.
+We are saved and can point out the way to them.
+Surely Thou dost not mean us to tarry?"
+And if the Lord had said, "You have not yet the divine equipment," might they not have answered, "What more do we need ?
+Have we not had personal intercourse for months with Thee ?
+Do we not know Thy teaching ?
+Have we not seen Thy miracles ?
+Have we not by Thy Spirit experienced the new birth ?
+And moredid we not see Thee suffer, and do we not know that by Thy death was made full atonement for our sins ?
+Were we not witnesses of Thy resurrection ?
+Have we not seen Thee in Thy risen body ?
+Hast Thou not opened our understanding to understand the Scriptures ?
+Have we not received Thy commandments concerning Thy Kingdom (Acts 1: 2)?
 What further equipment can we need for preaching the Gospel?"

 No!
-These things were all very well and very blessed, but they did not equip them for preaching the Gospel.
-These are like the cannon ball and the powder-harmless against the kingdom of Satan until the fire is applied.
-Therefore must they tarry till they are baptised with fire and with the Holy Ghost.
+These things are all very essential, but they do not equip for preaching the Gospel.
+These are like dynamite and fuse, harmless against the kingdom of Satan until the fire is applied.
+The disciples, having all these things, yet had to tarry until they were baptised with the Holy Ghost and fire.

-Have we taken this to heart?
-If it means anything, it means that the experience of God's salvation, the knowledge of the Bible, a lengthened experience of Christian life, a zeal for the Lord, are not enough to qualify a man to extend the kingdom and to win souls.
+Have we taken this to heart ?
+If it means anything, it means that the experience of God's salvation, the knowledge of the Bible, a lengthened experience of Christian life, a zeal for the Lord are not enough to qualify a man to extend the kingdom and to win souls.
 These are essential for a soul-winner, but these give him none of the divine power that his divine work needs.
-Oh, that all who have not yet received may tarry before the Lord till they have received "the crown of the anointing oil of our God" (Lev. xxi., 12).
+Let him, who has not yet received, tarry before the Lord, till he has received " the crown of the anointing oil of his God " (Lev.
+21: 12).

-Then would be fulfilled Christ's purpose towards the world.
-That purpose is, that though He, the one Anointed one, was going away, there should remain in the world many anointed ones; and that upon each one of these a double portion (see the type in 2 Kings ii., 9-11) of His Spirit should rest: whereby they should live as He lived (1 John ii., 6); speak as He spoke; and work as He worked (John xiv., 12).
-Thus, and thus only, should they be successful fishers of men.
-Thus, and thus only, can we be the blessing in this world that Christ purposed that His disciples should be.
+Then will be fulfilled Christ's purpose to the world, that, though He the one Anointed One has gone away, there remain in the world many anointed ones; and upon each one of these rests a double portion (see the type in 2 Kings 2: 9-11) of His Spirit, by whom they live as He lived (I John 2: 6), speak as He spoke, and work as He worked (John 14: 12).
+Only by His power could they be successful fishers of men; and by the same means only can we be the blessing in this world that Christ purposed that His disciples should be.